Certification of Bottleneck Task Assignment with Shortest Path Criteria: Shortest Bottleneck Path

 From Theorem~\ref{thm:main} we know that Algorithm~\ref{alg:approach} returning a certificate is a sufficient condition for assignment optimality.
-We note that given a finite complexity limit, parameterised by $\nmax$, the algorithm may terminate with $Q = {\tt false}$ in which case no statement about the assignment optimality can be made.
-Next, we show that it terminates in finite time. \begin{prop} Given Assumption~\ref{assum:existsPath}, assume Requirements~\ref{req:BoundsConverges} and~\ref{req:allowable} are satisfied.
-If the increase factor is such that then Algorithm~1 has a computational complexity that is polynomial in parameter $\nmax$ and the number of robots $|\agents|$. \end{prop} \begin{proof} For a given complexity parameter $n$ and at most $|\agents|$ tasks, let $C_U(|\agents|,n)$ denote the complexity of ${\tt Upper}$, $C_L(|\agents|,n)$ denote the complexity of ${\tt Lower}$, $C_B(|\agents|)$ denote the complexity of the bottleneck assignment, and $C_A(|\agents|)$ denote the complexity of computing the allowable intervals.
-If \eqref{eq:minIncrease} is satisfied, then there will be at most $\nmax$ iterations of the while loop on Lines~3-12 of Algorithm~\ref{alg:approach}.
+Note that given a finite complexity limit, parameterised by $\nmax$, the algorithm may terminate with $Q = {\tt false}$ in which case no statement about the assignment optimality can be made.
+The individual subroutines of the algorithm have been shown to have polynomial complexity.
+Next, we show that if a significantly large increase in the value of the planning parameter from one iteration to the next is chosen, then the complete algorithm terminates in polynomial time. \begin{prop} Given Assumption~\ref{assum:existsPath}, assume Requirements~\ref{req:BoundsConverges} is satisfied.
+If the increase factor is such that then Algorithm~1 has a computational complexity that is polynomial in parameter $\nmax$ and the number of robots $|\agents|$. \end{prop} \begin{proof} For a given parameter $n$ and at most $|\agents|$ tasks, let $C_U(|\agents|,n)$ denote the complexity of ${\tt Upper}$, $C_L(|\agents|,n)$ denote the complexity of ${\tt Lower}$, $C_B(|\agents|)$ denote the complexity of the bottleneck assignment, and $C_A(|\agents|)$ denote the complexity of computing the allowable intervals.
+If \eqref{eq:minIncrease} is satisfied, there will be at most $\nmax$ iterations of the \textbf{while}-loop on Lines~3-12 of Algorithm~\ref{alg:approach}.
 Therefore, the worst-case complexity is $\bigO(\nmax(C_U(|\agents|,\nmax) + C_L(|\agents|,\nmax) + C_B(|\agents|) + C_A(|\agents|)))$.
 We know that $C_B(|\agents|)$ and $C_A(|\agents|)$ are polynomial in $|\agents|$ from \cite{Pentico2007EJoOR} and \cite{Michael2022EJOR}, respectively.
-Given the satisfaction of Requirements~\ref{req:BoundsConverges} and~\ref{req:allowable}, it thus follows that the algorithm is polynomial in $|\agents|$ and $\nmax$. \end{proof}
+Given the satisfaction of Requirement~\ref{req:BoundsConverges}, it follows that the algorithm is polynomial in $|\agents|$ and $\nmax$. \end{proof}